KarthigaSethu/YTExploreR/Nayeli_Project_tracker.md

 **Date: January 30th, 2024**

-I created the following R files:
+- I created the following R files:

   1. display_individual_channel_stats.R: Functionality to display a table with the statistics for one channel.
   2. channel_comparator_plots.R: Auxiliary piece of code that contains the function to create the plots for comparing 2 or more channels (4 bar plots and 1 bubble plot).
   3. channel_comparator_summarizer.R: Functionality that calls get_channel_stats and channel_comparator_plots and display   the plots for comparing 2 or more channels.

-Finally, I record a video to explain how to call the wrapping/auxiliary functions within a R file to display the functionalities (a summary table and plots for the comparison of channels).
+- Recorded a video to explain how to call the wrapping/auxiliary functions within a R file to display the functionalities (a summary table and plots for the comparison of channels).

 https://www.loom.com/share/7de14035e61d4f08aafb44057669cafb?sid=b62bbcdf-7036-4c36-9e65-7bb7395edc7f

 **Date: February 1st, 2024**

-1. I run the check process from Build -> Check in RStudio.
+- Running the check process from Build -> Check in RStudio.
-2. Troubleshooting with my team members in the class hour.
+- Troubleshooting with my team members in the class hour.
-3. I modify the Roxygen documentation for every function to provide all the information requiered for running the examples within each one, as this was generating errors in the checking process.
+- Modifying the Roxygen documentation for every function to provide all the information requiered for running the examples within each one, as this was generating errors in the checking process.
-4. I modified the Documentation file to add the libraries and dependencies from my wrapping functions and functionalities.
+- Modifying the description file to add the libraries and dependencies from my wrapping functions and functionalities.
-5. I modified the code from the display_individual_channel_stats.R to encapsule it in a function.
+- Modifying the code from the display_individual_channel_stats.R to encapsule it in a function.

 **Date: February 4th, 2024**

-- I work on the tests for my wrapping function and functionalities (12 tests overall).
+- Work on the tests for my wrapping function and functionalities (12 tests overall).

 **Date: February 5th, 2024**

-- I meet with my team in the commons to work in the documentation: README, vignette, contributions.
+- Meeting with my team in the commons to work in the documentation: README, vignette, contributions.

 **Date: February 6th, 2024**